-Established in 1969, The Peddler Steakhouse has gone on to become one of Greenville’s most popular restaurants – so much so that you will often have trouble finding parking nearby.
-It is outside of the main Greenville dining district, but is worth the visit due to its historic surroundings and high-quality steak.
-The property was originally built as the residential home of the Floyd family in 1916 and originally included a swimming pool, dance pavilion and golf course.
-Its traditional stone brickwork and wooden shutters age it beyond its 100 years and it has had an important place as a centre of recreation in Greenville since its inception.
+The Peddler Steakhouse is one of Greenville’s most popular restaurants, sitting outside of the main Greenville dining district, but worth the visit due to its historic surroundings and high-quality steak.
+The property was originally built as the residential home of the Floyd family in 1916 and it still the traditional stone brickwork and wooden shutters.
+Make sure you’re hungry when you visit; portions are generous.

 The Peddler Steakhouse, 2000 Poinsett Highway, Greenville, SC, USA, +1 864-235-7192.